 Casseroles are a great love of mine in particularly for weekday meals and potlucks.
 One dish meals like Supreme Pizza Tortellini Bake and Chicken Cordon Bleu Casserole are among our very favorites.
 They are typically able to be assembled in advance, chilled and ready to bake when we're ready to eat.
 I especially love it if there's one that's filled with as much flavor as this cheesy goodness.

-- I also used jumbo elbow macaroni, but note that classic elbow macaroni will work just as well.
+- I use jumbo elbow macaroni in this recipe just because we love it.
+Please note that classic elbow macaroni will work as well.

 - The cheese sauce is has a hint of smoke from the bacon added for flavor which just happens to be a combination of two of their favorite things to eat.